-UPPER MARLBORO, Md., May 30, 2013 /PRNewswire-USNewswire/ -- At the conclusion of its 2013 Mitchell-Beall-Rosen Memorial Scholarship Contest, NASA Federal Credit Union awarded scholarships—ranging from $1,000 to the top prize of $7,000—to seven high school seniors.
-The annual program rewards the writing talent and academic endeavors of young Credit Union members who are working toward four-year or two-year undergraduate degrees or vocational studies.
+UPPER MARLBORO, Md., June 8 /PRNewswire-USNewswire/ -- At the conclusion of the 2010 Mitchell-Beall Memorial Scholarship Contest, NASA Federal Credit Union awarded scholarships ranging from $1,000 to the top prize of $7,000 to nine high school seniors.
+The annual program rewards the academic endeavors of young Credit Union members who are working toward a four-year or two-year undergraduate degree or vocational studies.

 About the NASA Federal Credit Union Scholarship Program